Contact via Email and Phone: Closed to In-person Traffic

 - Register and Pay for your classes and Buy your books

-- Familiarize yourself with Blackboard by attending a student training session or accessing the materials offered by IT and Distance Ed
+- Familiarize yourself with Blackboard by accessing student blackboard help or the materials offered by IT and Distance Ed

 It is the student's responsibility to arrange for certain services which are outside the scope of Disability Support Services.
 These services include attendant care, mobility training and sources of financial aid.